Addysg Oedolion Cymru | Adult Learning Wales celebrates the Welsh language and actively supports and promotes the use of Welsh in day-to-day living.

 From our organizational name, to our active offer, we encourage Welsh in all areas of what we do and embrace it, and respond to language need as an integral element of planning and delivering learning.

 The Welsh Language (Wales) Measure established official status for the Welsh language in Wales in 2011, with a framework for organizations to have a legal duty to deliver standards of conduct on the Welsh Language.

 Addysg Oedolion Cymru | Adult Learning Wales is named in the Welsh Language Standards (No.6) Regulations 2017.
 This means that we don’t treat the Welsh language less favourably than the English language, and promote and facilitate the use of the Welsh language making it easier for people to use day-to-day.

-We received final compliance notice from the Welsh Language Commissioner on the 29th October 2017, which will includes the Standards we are to adopt from the 1st April 2018 onwards in the following areas:
+Our final Compliance Notice from the Welsh Language Commissioner includes the Standards we are to adopt from the 1st April 2018 onwards in the following areas:

 • Using Welsh to Communicate - through correspondence, phone calls, meetings and public events, procurement and corporate identity